Santa Maria dell'Ammiraglio

 Mary of the Admiral.
 The original foundation charter still

-1151 when George died.
-He and his wife were buried in the
+1151 when George died and was buried in the

-narthex.
-George is also responsible for building the Admiral's
+narthex with his wife.
+George was also responsible for building the

 bridge to connect the city with the gardens over the Oreto river.